Bram1903/TotemGuard/README.md

 - **Permission-Based Commands**: Ensure only authorized users can execute checks.
 - **Configurable Checks**: Customize the duration and conditions for totem checks.
-- **Webhook Integration**: Send alerts to a Discord webhook with detailed information.
+- **Webhook Integration** (not added yet): Send alerts to a Discord webhook with detailed information.
 - **Advanced System Check**: Calculate retotem time using the player's ping.
 - **Damage on Check**: Optionally damage players to ensure accurate results.
 - **Extra Flags**: Monitor additional player actions like sneaking, blocking, and sprinting.